sendahug/send-hug-backend/README.md

 4. Run ```pip install -r requirements.txt -r dev_requirements.txt``` to install dependencies.
 5. Run ```pre-commit install``` to install and initialise pre-commit.
 6. Create a database for the app.
-7. Update the database URI to match your system.
+7. Set the required environment variables:
     - The database URI comes from an environment variable named **DATABASE_URL**.
 Make sure you include the driver in the URL (e.g., `postgresql+asyncpg` instead of `postgresql`), as otherwise SQLAlchemy assumes it should use the default driver, which (at least for postgres) doesn't support async/await.
-8. Set Auth0 configuration variables:
-    - AUTH0_DOMAIN - environment variable containing your Auth0 domain.
-    - API_AUDIENCE - environment variable containing your Auth0 API audience.
-    - CLIENT_ID - environment variable containing your Auth0 application's client ID.
-    - PRIVATE_KEY - environment variable containing your private VAPID key (required for push notifications).
+    - **PRIVATE_KEY** - environment variable containing your private VAPID key (required for push notifications).
-9. Set up your frontend URI.
     - The frontend URI comes from an environment variable named **FRONTEND**.
-10. Update your database using ```alembic upgrade head```
+8. Update your database using ```alembic upgrade head```
-11. Run Quart with:
+9. Run Quart with:
     - ```export QUART_APP=app.py```
     - ```quart --debug run```